tamedevelopers/database/README.md

 ## Database Connection

 ### Env Auto Loader  - `Most preferred`
-- Just call class and see it's magic `.env auto setup`
+- This will auto setup your entire application on a go! `.env auto setup`
     - By default you don't need to provide any path, since the Model use your project root [dir]
-        - Have `removed support` for direct db config
+        - The below code should be called before using the database model

 ```
-use UltimateOrmDatabase\AutoloadEnv;
+use builder\Database\AutoloadEnv;

-// call the autoLoader
 AutoloadEnv::start([
     'path' => 'define root path or ignore'
 ]);

-This is all you need to do, before using the DB Class
 ```

 ### Direct DB Connection - `Supported but ![Recommended]`
 - When initializing the class
     - Pass an array as a param to the class
         - Why not recommended?
 Because you must use thesame varaible name `$db` everywhere in your app
+            - Working but not supported, use `ENV autoloader` recommended
 ```
 $db = new DB([
     'DB_USERNAME' => '',
     'DB_PASSWORD' => '',
     'DB_DATABASE' => '',
 ]);

-Still working but not supported, use `ENV autoloader` recommended
 ```

--1 Or Better still `If you consider using it that way`
+- Or Better still `If you consider using it that way`
 ```
 define("DATABASE_CONNECT", new DB([
     'DB_USERNAME' => 'root',